741 Colonel Ledyard Highway

 educator, and he did not know what the requirements were, but that he trusted the Board of

-Education, the Superintendent, and the staff to know what those need were.
+Education, the Superintendent, and the staff to know what those needs were.

 Mr. Cherry went on to state in reviewing the numbers that were presented at the Second